kepra3/popgen_rad_shallow_agaricia/README.md

 # popgen_rad_shallow_agaricia

-A git hub repository for analysis datasets, scripts and results
+A repository for analysis datasets, scripts and results for Prata et al., (2023) Metre-scale generational dispersal in dominant Caribbean corals.

 ## A - Filtered vcf file